Damp Survey Cost

 What does a damp inspection cost?

-Are you wondering how to check for damp?
-If you think this then you may need a damp specialist to complete a damp and mould survey.
-This article outlines all you need to know about having a damp report completed and the charges you may incur.
+If you're concerned and not sure how to check for damp, it might be time to arrange a damp report.
+This involves a qualified damp surveyor assessing you property and completing a damp and mould survey.
+This article outlines all you need to know about having a damp survey done as well as the charges you may incur.

 Let's begin!